ayushsingh1610/Recursion/README.txt

 Write a C program to find power of any number using recursion.
 Write a C program to print all even or odd numbers in given range using recursion.
 Write a C program to find sum of all even or odd numbers in given range using recursion.
+Write a C program to find reverse of any number using recursion.
+Write a C program to check whether a number is palindrome or not using recursion.
+Write a C program to find sum of digits of a given number using recursion.